dspace-group/dscom/README.md

 ![License](https://img.shields.io/github/license/dspace-group/dscom)
 [![dSPACE](https://img.shields.io/badge/-OpenSource%20powered%20by%20dSPACE-blue)](https://www.dspace.com/)

+> This is an unstable prerelease.
+Anything may change at any time!

 dscom is a replacement for `tlbexp.exe` and `TypeLibConverter.ConvertAssemblyToTypeLib`.
 The tool consists of a library and a command line tool.
 The library can be used in `net6.0` or in `net48` projects.